Congressional Country Club: History

+The OSS's rent payments and reimbursement for post-war restoration works—they were said to have "ripped the course to shreds"—enabled the club to pay off its debts and gain a firm financial footing.

+Despite its name, by the 2000s the political component of its membership had dwindled, and politicians were said to shy away from the club due to concerns around ethics and elitism.
+While the club had once offered a membership discount to members of Congress, this had been discontinued in the 1970s, and the club's high initiation fees (then over $100,000) and long waiting list dissuaded most from joining.
+By 2011, it was said that zero members of Congress numbered amongst its members.
+A former club president described the membership as largely "doctors and lawyers", in addition to many lobbyists.

 The courses

 Congressional has two 18-hole golf courses: the world-renowned Blue Course and the Gold Course.
 The Blue Course was designed by Devereux Emmet and has been renovated over the years by numerous architects, including Donald Ross, Robert Trent Jones and prior to the 2011 U.S. Open by Rees Jones.
 In 2019, Andrew Green began a wholesale restoration of the Blue Course to Devereux Emmet's 1924 original design and a remodeling of the club's practice facilities.
 The course was included in the Links series, and in 2011 is to be available for the Virtual Championship at World Golf Tour.

 Both courses are known for their rolling terrain, tree-lined fairways, and challenging greens.
 Water hazards also come into play on both courses.

 Blue Course

 The Blue Course has hosted all of the significant golf tournaments contested at Congressional.
 The course is often considered among the best 100 courses in the United States; Golf Digest ranked it 89th in its 2006 listing of the 100 Greatest Golf Courses.
 In 2007, Golf Digest ranked it 86th in America's 100 Greatest Golf Courses.
 The Blue Course has been redesigned by Robert Trent Jones in 1957 and Rees Jones twice, in 1989 and 2006.
 The course measures 7574 yd from the back tees.
 It is a par 72 (but plays as a par 71 for all PGA tour events, with hole 11 reduced to a par 4) with a course and slope rating of 75.4/142.
 Bent grass is used for the fairways and for the greens.
 Until renovated in 2009, Annual Bluegrass (Poa annua) was used for the greens.